Automakers are driven by many things — profit, philosophy, brand image, internal culture — but also the person at the top.

 As noted above, Renault and Nissan find themselves in a difficult spot at the moment: trying to move on from the Ghosn era, making their alliance work again, and dealing with the fallout from the COVID-19 pandemic.

-Renault is currently being led by Clotilde Delbos, the automaker’s chief financial officer.
-She will be replaced on a permanent basis by Luca de Meo at the beginning of July 2020.
+After Ghosn was arrested and subsequently dethroned Renault was led briefly Clotilde Delbos, the automaker’s chief financial officer.
+She was replaced on a permanent basis by Luca de Meo at the beginning of July 2020.

 De Meo was most recently the head of Seat, the Volkswagen Group’s Spanish marque, which is pitched at those wanting a more sporty feel and better value than the German automaker’s main brand.